-In 1780, five years before the Duke of Orléans died, Louis Philippe II became responsible for the Palais-Royal.
+After Louis Philippe II’s marriage, he and his wife moved into the Palais Royal and in 1780, five years before his father died, Louis Philippe II became responsible for the Palais-Royal.
 At the time it was in desperate need of repairs.
 Louis Philippe II was also in desperate needs of funds because he was a prolific spender.
-With financial help from Louis XVI, Louis Philippe II decided to redesign and expand the Palais-Royal.
+With financial help from Louis XVI, he decided to redesign and expand the Palais-Royal.
 He turned into a money-making center, which alleviated his financial problems.
 He also created a shopping and entertainment complex that consisted of 145 shops and included boutiques, cafes, museums, bookstores, and theatres.

-When the French Revolution broke out, Philippe II, having acquired the title of Duke of Orléans after his father death, found himself opposing his cousin, Louis XVI.
-The Duke of Orléans began siding with revolutionaries.
-He also began hosting meetings at the Palais-Royal.
+When the French Revolution broke out, having acquired the title of Duke of Orléans after his father death, he found himself opposing his cousin, Louis XVI and siding with revolutionaries.
+In fact, he hosted meetings at the Palais-Royal.
 These meetings were attended by wealthy nobles who had joined the anti-royalist Jacobin club and were interested in the ideas of Enlightenment.
 Thus, the meetings helped to foster an “anti-royalist” sentiment.

 Other events were also hosted at the Palais-Royal.
 One event that was typical of the type of event being hosted occurred in June of 1790.
 A year earlier a club had formed that wanted to preserve the position of the king as a constitutional monarchy.
 This club became known as the Feuillants.
-The Feuillants wanted to celebrate the club’s first anniversary and the day that the Estates General had declared themselves the National Assembly.
-So, they scheduled a “grand dinner” at one of the hotels located in the Palais-Royal.
+They wanted to celebrate the club’s first anniversary and the day that the Estates General had declared themselves the National Assembly, so they scheduled a “grand dinner” at one of the hotels located in the Palais-Royal.
 The event included 190 members:

 “The club dined to music [with] a choice orchestra was stationed in the room; the day was fine — a gay bright day of June — and the windows were all thrown open, so that the multitude in the Palais-Royal might hear the music and the toasts.
 Still farther to charm the mob or to conciliate the masters of them all, [Marie-Joseph Paul Yves Roch Gilbert du Motier de] Lafayette, [Jean Sylvain] Bailly, and the most distinguished members of the club presented themselves from time to time at the balconies and windows, ‘and saluted the public, who, in return, applauded them.'”

-The name of Palais Égalité only lasted for a short period of time.
-After Philippe Égalité’s son defected, Philippe Égalité and all the other Bourbons were rounded up and imprisoned.
-Philippe Égalité was then guillotined on 6 November 1793.
+The name of Palais Égalité only lasted for a short period of time because Philippe Égalité’s son (who would go to become Louis Philippe I, King of the French) defected.
+Philippe Égalité and all the other Bourbons were rounded up and imprisoned.
+Philippe Égalité was then guillotined on 6 November 1793, about a month after Marie Antoinette, who had been executed on 16 October 1793.
 Soon thereafter, the palace was appropriated by the State and “fell prey to the lawless license of the revolutionists; and the galleries, &c., were converted into sale-rooms, cafes, ballrooms, and apartments for gambling.
 A spacious hall was fitted up for the sittings of the Tribunat; and the President and the two questors lived in the palace, which was then named Palais de Tribunat.”

 Later, the Palais-Royal served as the site for the beginning of another revolution.
 Besides the revolution of Philippe Égalité’s time, another minor revolution occurred in July of 1830.
 It became known as the July Revolution.
 It resulted in the overthrow of Louis XVI’s brother, Charles X, and the ascent of Égalité’s son, Louis Philippe I. This revolution was precipitated when, on the 26th of July, Charles X’s published some restrictive ordinances.
 The ordinances were contrary to the spirit of the Charter of 1814 that represented some of the permanent gains acquired during the French Revolution, such as equality before the law, due process, religious toleration, freedom of the press, and so forth.